 Baking soda also has anti-odor properties, and since it is mildly antiseptic, it can also reduce breakouts and calm irritated skin.
 People report equally clean skin with less redness and rashes in weeks after starting with a natural cleaning routine.
 The added antiseptic property can only add to the list of benefits.

-- MADE WITH ORGANIC OILS THAT ARE GENTLE & EFFECTIVE: We don't add any chelating agents, dyes, whiteners, or synthetic fragrances—only all-natural, vegan ingredients that are gentle, effective, & mild.
+- MADE WITH ORGANIC OILS THAT ARE GENTLE and EFFECTIVE: We don't add any chelating agents, dyes, whiteners, or synthetic fragrances—only all-natural, vegan ingredients that are gentle, effective, and mild.
 Use on your face, body, or hair!

 Dr. Bronner’s soap is a great organic product for natural alternatives to keeping ourselves clean.
 Made from natural, organic compounds and fair-trade sources, this soap is one of the kindest we’ve tried.
 Kind on the skin, the planet, and the communities worldwide.
 It is so gentle, in fact, that you can use it on anything – from your body to your furniture, floors, and windows.

 - ALL NATURAL SOAP BAR, SCENTED with Premium Essential Oils, Organic Ingredients Refreshing, Nourishing, Invigorating cleansing goodness